-3. The text of the subsection "Statement of no Significant Change in Financial Position" on page 73 of the Registration Document is replaced by the following text:
+3. The text of the subsection "Statement of no Significant Change in Financial Position" on page 73 of the Registration Document (as replaced by the First Supplement) is replaced by the following text:

-"There has been no significant change in the financial performance of Deutsche Bank Group since 30 June 2022."
+"There has been no significant change in the financial performance of Deutsche Bank Group since 30 September 2022."